01-edu/public/subjects/pimp-my-style/README.md

 - the HTML file [pimp-my-style.html](./pimp-my-style.html) to open in the browser, which includes:

   - the JS script running some code, and which will enable you to run yours.
-  - some CSS pre-styled classes: feel free to use those as they are, or modify them.
 - the data file [pimp-my-style.data.js](./pimp-my-style.data.js) from which you can import `styles`.

+- the CSS file [pimp-my-style.css](./pimp-my-style.css) feel free to use those as they are, or modify them.

 ### Expected result